shubhamjha03563/RoastBot/README.md

 ## Run App

 1. First navigate to the project folder in a new terminal.
-2. Then type these commands:
+2. Then type this command:
 ```
 npm start
 ```